nealyoung/NYAlertViewController/README.md

 # NYAlertViewController

-NYAlertViewController is a UIViewController subclass that presents customizable alert views using an API similar to that of UIAlertController.
+Highly customizable replacement for UIAlertController/UIAlertView

 ![Example](https://github.com/nealyoung/NYAlertViewController/raw/master/header.png)

 ### Features
 * Includes content view property for adding custom views to your alert view
+* Block-based API similar to that of UIAlertController
-* Support for rotation and iPad screen sizes
+* Support for all screen orientations and iPad screen sizes

 ### Installation
 #### Manual